Chetan51423/Crav-Cart/Readme.md

 > create store
 > provider it to the application
 > create the slice you want to add in store of any name
-> write the name / inital state / reducers fro that sclice
+> write the name / inital state / reducers to that slice
-> now export the reducer and the action from that sclice
+> now export the reducer and the action from that slice
 > then its time to a create an add button to subscribe to our slice
 > subscribe to the slice to
 > this will dispatch an action